pierre83/Ethernet/README.md

 Then faster as much as possible all procedures and calls,

-Sidely, this version is more reliable by reporting the majority of events up to the user.
+Sidely, this version reports the majority of events up to the user.